Always Improving Title

 Student Activities

-- Pattern recognition in words (e.g., -it, -op, -ed)
+• Recognizing patterns in words (like -it, -op, -ed)

-- Reading and spelling CVC words
+• Reading and spelling simple CVC words

-- Early decoding and encoding strategies
+• Using decoding and encoding strategies

-- Reading fluency with simple sentences
+• Building fluency with simple sentences

-- Motivation and engagement through visual progress tools
+• Staying motivated through visual progress tools

 Level 3